FREE GROCERY GUIDE

 Coconut aminos is a dark brown sauce that is salty, umami, and slightly sweet.
 Despite the name, it's not actually made from coconuts but from the highly nutritious sap of the coconut palm, known as Neera.
 Once harvested, neera ferments easily, which is how coconut aminos are made.

-For our thyroid-friendly cooking purposes, coconut aminos provide us with a gluten, grain, and soy-free alternative to soy sauce.
+For thyroid-friendly cooking, coconut aminos provide a gluten-, grain-, and soy-free alternative to soy sauce.
 Typically, soy sauce is made by fermenting wheat and soy, and contains gluten.
-Tamari, which tastes nearly identical to soy sauce, is made using only soy, and is typically gluten-free.
+Tamari, which tastes nearly identical to soy sauce, is made using only soy and is typically gluten-free.

 Soy sauce epitomizes that beguiling fifth flavor that makes many recipes so irresistible: Umami.
-This Japanese term defies description somewhat, but synonyms include savory, meaty, and complex.
-Life without umami is not an option for this Thyroid Thriver, so coconut aminos are something I always have on hand.
+This Japanese term is somewhat difficult to describe, but synonyms include savory, meaty, and complex.
+Life without umami is not an option for this Hypothyroid Chef, so coconut aminos are always on hand.

 Comparing Brands of Coconut Aminos

-One thing to note when shopping for coconut aminos is that there can be significant variation in flavor across brands.
-Coconut Secret and Big Tree Farms are two of the main organic brands I see here in the states.
+One thing to note when shopping for coconut aminos is that flavor can vary significantly across brands.
+Coconut Secret and Big Tree Farms are two of the main organic brands I see here in the States.

 Coconut Secret contains 270 mg of sodium per tablespoon, whereas Big Tree Farms contains 500 mg of sodium per tablespoon.
 The difference is nearly double!
 Consequently, so is the flavor.
 It's kind of like the difference between regular and low-sodium soy sauce, and it makes my job as a recipe developer a little tricky.
-When calling for coconut aminos, I always feel the need to clarify which brand I use because the finished product can be quite different, depending.
+When calling for coconut aminos, I always feel the need to clarify which brand I use because the finished product can be quite different, depending on what you use.

 As a chef who likes big flavor, Big Tree Farms is my go-to brand.
 I find that the umami saltiness of Big Tree more closely mirrors that of regular soy sauce or tamari and therefore makes a more reliable substitute.
 When using Coconut Secret, I find the sweetness more prominent and the saltiness lacking.
 In my opinion, recipes made with this brand don't taste like they were made with soy sauce but with...something else.